Smugglers' Notch Resort: Area

-Smugglers' Notch namesake comes from the smugglers of the early nineteenth century, who used the thick forest on the mountain range, and the caves and caverns along the Long Trail to transport illegal or embargoed goods across the Canada–US border.
-The notch was most likely involved in bootlegging during the Prohibition-era of the 1920s, using the same caves as a cache for smuggled Canadian beer, wine, and spirits.
-Scenic Smugglers' Notch proper comprises Sterling Mountain/Spruce Peak ridgeline to the east and Mount Mansfield to the west.
-Extremely steep terrain drops down into the notch where Vermont Route 108 winds through switchbacks below, connecting Smuggler's Notch Resort with adjacent Stowe Mountain Resort a few miles to the south.
-The road is closed to cars November–April, but open to snowmobilers and winter sports enthusiasts.
+Smugglers' Notch's namesake originates from the smugglers of the early nineteenth century, who utilized the thick forest on the mountain range, as well as the caves and caverns along the Long Trail, to transport illegal or embargoed goods across the Canada–US border.
+The notch was most likely involved in bootlegging during the Prohibition era of the 1920s, using the same caves as a cache for smuggled Canadian beer, wine, and spirits.
+Scenic Smugglers' Notch proper comprises the Sterling Mountain/Spruce Peak ridgeline to the east and Mount Mansfield to the west.
+Extremely steep terrain drops down into the notch where Vermont Route 108 winds through switchbacks below, connecting Smugglers' Notch Resort with adjacent Stowe Mountain Resort a few miles to the south.
+The road is closed to cars from November to April, but open to snowmobilers and winter sports enthusiasts.

 Winter

-In the winter, the resort centers around skiing and snowboarding.
-A fleet of Hall double chairlifts service a variety of terrain, including novice trails at Morse Mountain and The Village area, and intermediate and expert terrain on the main mountains, Sterling and Madonna.
-Smugglers Notch is the only resort in Vermont with a triple black diamond.
+In the winter, the resort centers around alpine skiing and snowboarding across three interconnected mountains: Morse, Sterling, and Madonna.
+Terrain ranges from gentle novice trails and family learning zones on Morse Mountain to intermediate and expert runs on Sterling and Madonna.
+The resort is notable for featuring Vermont’s only triple black diamond trail, The Black Hole.

+Smugglers’ Notch operates a fleet of Hall double chairlifts, as well as surface lifts serving beginner areas.
+In addition to downhill skiing, winter activities include cross-country skiing, snowshoeing, tubing, ice skating, and organized children’s programs through Snow Sport University.
+The resort is frequently recognized for its family-oriented amenities and ski school programs, which consistently rank among the best in North America.